 40 minutes from Downtown Austin

 About 30 miles east of Austin, Bastrop, Texas has many unique features, in particular its loblolly pines, which are also known as the "Lost Pines."
 These pines have long been an important feature of this landscape, much of which was destroyed in a devastating fire in 2011.
-Nonetheless, many pines survived and Bastrop State Park has undergone many restoration efforts since then.
+Nonetheless, many pines survived and Bastrop State Park has undergone extensive restoration efforts since then.
 The hilly 12-mile Park Road 1C allows visitors the opportunity to drive or bike directly through the state park, giving a great glimpse into the unique vegetation.
-The park also features seven miles of hiking trails, fishing on Lake Mina, and a pool that’s open May through September, making it the perfect spot for a camping weekend.
+The park also features seven miles of hiking trails, fishing on Lake Mina, 14 onsite cabins and a pool that’s open May through September, making it the perfect spot for a camping weekend.

 Lockhart State Park